InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

-In general it is well understood that projects with a [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of one or two people pose a risk to the organisation - all the more, when that project turns out to be central to the business' purpose.
+In general it is well understood that projects with a [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of one or two people pose a risk to the organisation - all the more, when that project turns out to be central to the purpose of the business.
 Inner Source helps not only with making such projects transparent, but also provides tools to improve that situation by putting focus on mentoring and expanding the contributor base.

-While cross team collaboration does make assessing individual contributions hard it does enable learning and knowledge sharing withing an organisation.
-As a result the impact of individuals will improve.
+While cross team collaboration does make assessing individual contributions hard, it also enables learning and knowledge sharing withing an organisation.
+As a result, the impact of individuals will improve.
 Best practices and positive innovation will spread more easily across the entire organisation.
-As a side effect improvements to the work environment will more easily spread across the organization - helping retain employees.
+As a side effect, improvements to the work environment will more easily spread across the organization - helping retain employees.

-On the technological side more eyes with a more diverse background implies that code changes will be put under much more scrutiny leading to better overall quality and security.
+On the technological side more eyes with a more diverse background implies that code changes will be put under much more scrutiny, leading to better overall quality and security.

-Finally a focus on enabling project users and customers to participate in development means that there is a very clear incentive to make these projects easy to get started with: Based on standard tooling, easy to understand, easy to re-use and as a result more modular and replaceable.
+Finally, a focus on enabling project users and customers to participate in development means that there is a very clear incentive to make these projects easy to get started with: Based on standard tooling, easy to understand, easy to re-use and as a result more modular and replaceable.